Apple-Actions/import-codesign-certs/README.md

 ## Multiple Certificates

-If you need to add multiple certificates, repeat the steps above for each certificate and add duplicate action runs for each certificate.
+If you need to add multiple certificates, select them all in the keychain when creating your p12 file.
+You do not need multiple separate steps.

 ## Additional Arguments